Louis R. Vitullo

 Louis R. Vitullo (July 2, 1924 – January 3, 2006) was a Chicago police sergeant and chief microanalyst at the city's crime lab.

 Vitullo helped to develop the rape kit, which standardized evidence collection in cases of sexual assault.
 Marty Goddard, a victim advocate, had seen the need for more systematic evidence at trial, and brought her concerns and the idea for a kit to Vitullo.
 Vitullo helped develop Goddard's prototype.
 Although the resulting evidence kits were for a time called Vitullo kits, this name has more recently come under criticism as part of a general push to honor Goddard's contribution to the kits.

 Death

-Vitullo died at Advocate Good Shepherd Hospital in Barrington on January 3, 2006, after he collapsed at his home in Cary.
+Vitullo died at Advocate Good Shepherd Hospital in Barrington, Illinois, on January 3, 2006, after he collapsed at his home in Cary.